micbed86/ContextLoom/README.md

 ## What is ContextLoom?

 Have you ever wanted to discuss multiple files with an LLM, but hit a wall because of file limits or unsupported formats?
 ContextLoom solves that problem.
-It takes any number of files—be it code (PHP, Python, JS, etc.), documents (DOCX, PDF, ODT), or other text-containing files—and merges their content into a single, easy-to-use document.
+It takes any number of files — be it code (PHP, Python, JS, etc.), documents (DOCX, PDF, ODT), or other text-containing files — and merges their content into a single, easy-to-use document.
 Simply upload the result to your chatbot or paste it into a conversation.
 No more file juggling or format struggles!

 ---